Bryce Cotton: Personal life

 Cotton is the son of Yvonne and Charles Cotton.
 He has three brothers: Justin Tarpley, Chaz Cotton and Elijah Cotton.
 College life allowed Cotton to reconnect with his father in New York and meet Chaz and Elijah.
 Chaz played college lacrosse at Cairn University.
 One of his brothers died by suicide in 2021.
 His uncle, David Adams, played football at the University of Arizona and had a short stint with the Dallas Cowboys in the NFL.

 Cotton married for the first time in 2014 to fellow Providence graduate, Simone Tubman.
 He later married for a second time to wife Rachel, who is from Perth.
 The couple's first child, a daughter, was born in Australia in November 2019.

 Prior to 2020, Cotton would typically return to the United States after each NBL season, splitting time in Tucson and Providence, Rhode Island.

+Cotton is a close friend of fellow basketball player and former teammate, Devondrick Walker.

 Cotton is a supporter of the Collingwood Football Club in the Australian Football League.
 Cotton and Collingwood ruckman Mason Cox shared the same lawyer in relation to becoming an Australian citizen.

-Citizenship turmoil
+Australian citizenship journey

 In July 2019, Cotton applied for an Australian Distinguished Talent visa, as Basketball Australia worked to secure his eligibility for the 2020 Olympics.
 At the time, Cotton believed that obtaining permanent residency through the Distinguished Talent visa (DTV) would expedite the process for Australian citizenship.
 However, delays quickly arose due to the COVID-19 pandemic.
 In 2020, the Federal government informed Cotton that he would need to leave Australia to finalise the DTV process.
 But due to the country's border closure, he was stuck in limbo for six months.
 It wasn't until February 2021 that the government invited him to a meeting in Melbourne, while the Perth Wildcats were there for the NBL Cup.
 After receiving his DTV, Cotton promptly submitted his citizenship application.

 "Why would I go through with permanent residency if you told me it would delay the process of getting citizenship?

 Going into it, I thought it was part of the process of me getting closer to citizenship.
 In fact it has delayed it and who knows how long I will be waiting."